Registration

 You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).

 You’ll need to disable the pop-up blocker to sign up.
-We also recommend clearing your browser history.
+It’s also a good idea to clear your browsing history.

 I registered online.
 How do I submit my supporting documents online?

-I need to upload my supporting documents online via "PJ Web."
+I need to submit my supporting documents online via “PJ Web.”
 What file formats are accepted, and what is the maximum file size for each file?

-• The accepted file extensions are: “jpeg,” “jpg,” “pdf,” and “png”; however, the ID photo must be submitted in “jpeg” or “jpg” format only.
+- The permitted file extensions are: “jpeg,” “jpg,” “pdf,” and “png”; however, the ID photo must be submitted in “jpeg” or “jpg” format only.

-• Please submit scanned copies rather than photographs, but photographs are accepted if they are legible and of good quality.
+- Please submit scanned copies rather than photographs, but photographs are accepted if they are legible and of good quality.

-• Each file must not exceed 4 MB.
+- The size of each file must not exceed 4 MB.

-How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web application?
+How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web” application?

-You need to log in tothe “PJ Web” application for submitting supporting documents and check the validation status of the documents you provided.
+You need to log in to the PJWEB application for submitting supporting documents and check the validation status of the documents you provided.

 Check your email regularly; the Admissions Office will contact you regarding your supporting documents.